c0c0n3/kitt4sme/arch/catalogue/README.md

   micro-mechanical milling operations originally developed in the GAMHE 5.0 pilot line.
 * Shop Floor Reconfigurator.
 Developed by CSIC.
-* Manufacturing Process Management System.
+* [Manufacturing Process Management System][mpms].
+Orchestrates humans and machines involved in a production line by keeping a model of the production process to timely assign tasks and coordinate work.
 Jointly developed by CSIC and European Dynamics.
 * Production System Profiler.
 Jointly developed by Holonix and the Warsaw University of Technology.
 * Worker Profiler.
 Service to suggest training programmes depending